Most interesting landmarks of Coral Sea Islands Territory

 Elizabeth Reef is considered to be the southernmost atoll in the world, 8.2 by 5.5 km large, with well formed ring of dry land and inner lagoon.

 If you see this after your page is loaded completely, leafletJS files are missing.

 Coral Sea Islands Territory is large sea area with scattered small islands, a possession of Australia.

 Only few of these islands have vegetation, all islands are very low.
-Only Willis island is inhabited by staff of weather monitoring station.
+Only Willis island is inhabited by the staff of weather monitoring station.